Microelectromechanical system oscillator: Operation

 One can think of MEMS resonators as small bells that ring at high frequencies.
 Small bells ring at higher frequencies than large bells, and since MEMS resonators are small they can ring at high frequencies.
 Common bells are meters down to centimeters across and ring at hundreds of hertz to kilohertz; MEMS resonators are a tenth of a millimeter across and ring at tens of kilohertz to hundreds of megahertz.
 MEMS resonators have operated at over a gigahertz.

 Common bells are mechanically struck, while MEMS resonators are electrically driven.
 There are two base technologies used to build MEMS resonators that differ in how electrical drive and sense signals are transduced from the mechanical motion.
 These are electrostatic and piezoelectric.
-All commercial MEMS oscillators use electrostatic transduction while MEMS filters use piezoelectric transduction.
+All commercial MEMS oscillators use electrostatic transduction, while MEMS filters use piezoelectric transduction.
 Piezoelectric resonators have not shown sufficient frequency stability or quality factor (Q) for frequency reference applications.

 Electronic sustaining amps drive the resonators in continuous oscillation.
 These amplifiers detect the resonator motion and drive additional energy into the resonators.
-They are carefully designed to maintain the resonators motion at appropriate amplitudes and to extract low noise output clock signals.
+They are carefully designed to maintain the resonator's motion at appropriate amplitudes and to extract low noise output clock signals.

 Additional circuits called fractional-n phase lock loops (frac-N PLLs) multiply the resonator's mechanical frequencies to the oscillator's output frequencies.
 These highly specialized PLLs set the output frequencies under control of digital state machines.
 The state machines are controlled by calibration and program data stored in non-volatile memory and adjust the PLL configurations to compensate for temperature variations.

-The state machines can also be built to provide additional user functions, for instance spread-spectrum clocking and voltage controlled frequency trimming.
+The state machines can also be built to provide additional user functions, for instance, spread-spectrum clocking and voltage-controlled frequency trimming.

 MEMS clock generators are built with MEMS oscillators at their core and include additional circuitry to supply the additional outputs.
 This additional circuitry is usually designed to provide the specific features required by the applications.

 MEMS RTCs work like oscillators but are optimized for low power consumption and include auxiliary circuits to track the date and time.
-To operate at low power they are built with low frequency MEMS resonators.
+To operate at low power, they are built with low-frequency MEMS resonators.
 Care is taken in circuit design to minimize power consumption while providing the required timing accuracies.